 Sign up for her free workshop to learn more about making money as a proofreader.

-often make mistakes.
-It takes the human (emotion-based) part of money attachment out of the equation.
-It operates with objective efficiency.
+Financial automation is a beautiful thing.
+It doesn’t make mistakes.
+It takes the human (emotion-based) part of money attachment out of the equation and operates with objective efficiency.

-11. Set up appropriate overdraft protection
+13. Set up appropriate overdraft protection

-12. Set a loan in repayment to auto-pay
+14. Set a loan in repayment to auto-pay

 Lenders often offer a reduced interest rate on loans merely for setting up auto-pay.

-13. Automate your savings
+15. Automate your savings

-15. Set bills to autopay
+16. Set bills to autopay